canonical/certification-docs/Policy_Guide-16.04.rst

 OS Bugs
 '''''''
-Bugs found in the OS will be filed by either the TPM or the Certification team.
+Bugs found in the OS will be filed by either the PE or the Certification team.
-It is up to the TPM and Partner to work together to get any bugs filed against the OS resolved in a timely manner.
+It is up to the PE and Partner to work together to get any bugs filed against the OS resolved in a timely manner.
 Note that OS bugs could result in certification being delayed until the OS SRU process is completed and any fix has been introduced to the OS via the Updates repository.